 This document presents an overview of some existing participatory sanitation planning tools, illustrating the scope of the steps and some of the common methodologies employed in the various frameworks.

 NETSSAF (2008): NETSSAF Participatory Planning Approach.
 A Tutorial for Sustainable Sanitation.
 Network for the development of Sustainable Approaches for large scale implementation of Sanitation in Africa (NETSSAF).
-[Accessed: 10.02.2010] PDF
+[Accessed: 10.02.2010] PDFTechnology Assessment Framework

 This information leaflet describes the Technology Assessment Framework (TAF)which WASHTECH Africa is developing.
 The TAF helps the user decide if a WASH technology is sustainable and applicable – or not – in the specific context of the user.
 The framework also indicates risks and supportive factors that may affect the technology introduction process in the user’s chosen context.
 The leaflet describes the four steps of the TAF process: screening, assessment, presentation of results, and interpretation.